shouvik94/shouvik94/README.md

 - 👋 Hi, I’m @shouvik94
 - 👀 I’m interested in games and technology
-- 🌱 I’m currently learning enginnering
+- 🌱 I’m currently learning engineering
 - 💞️ I’m looking to collaborate on ??
 - 📫 How to reach me coolshouvik9@gmail.com